 Using veterinarian Peter Weiber's spray, a handful of men began committing rapes in the middle of the night.
-First they would spray the anesthetic through windows and screens, knocking out anyone inside the room.
-This had the advantage for the men of not just incapacitating their victims, but also incapacitating any potential witnesses.
+First, they would spray the anesthetic through windows and screens, knocking out anyone inside the room.
+This not only incapacitating the victims, but also incapacitated any potential witnesses.

 After the leaders of the colony overcame their initial disbelief as to whether these assaults were even taking place, there were still a few roadblocks to understanding what had really happened.
-The colony leaders were incredibly resistant to believe that men from the community could commit such horrible crimes, so they came up with their own explanation -- that this could only be the work of a demon.
+The colony leaders were incredibly resistant to believe that men from the community could commit such horrible crimes, so they came up with their own explanation - that this could only be the work of a demon.

 It may sound bizarre, but the intensely spiritual community simply fell back on a religious theory to explain the horrors that were occurring.
 The physical evidence that remained after the attacks seemed to provide more questions than answers, with no actual witnesses (thanks to the drugs).